Renovate perennial strawberry fields to maximize yield next year

-The renovation process includes applying fertilizer, tillage and narrowing of the rows, mowing and herbicide application.
-If there are many broadleaf weeds, and especially perennial weeds (dandelion, field bindweed, wild carrot, horsenettle, vetches, and common milkweed), in the field, it may be necessary to apply Formula 40 (2,4-D (Formula 40 or Embed Extra) immediately after the last harvest.
-If the field has a moderate number of weeds, the herbicide application can wait until after tillage and mowing.
+Effective post-harvest tillage and weed control are important for strawberry plant regrowth and fruit production next year.
+If there are many broadleaf weeds, and especially perennial weeds (dandelion, field bindweed, wild carrot, horsenettle, vetches, and common milkweed), in the field, it may be necessary to apply 2,4-D (Formula 40 or Embed Extra) immediately after the last harvest.
+If the field has mainly annual broadleaved weeds, the herbicide application can wait until after tillage and mowing.

 Broadcast 300 pounds per acre of 20-20-20, or the equivalent amount of NPK, to the field before tillage.
 An adjustable tiller that straddles the row is the most effective machine for renovation.
 Narrow the rows to 10-12 inches.
 A wider original row results in low new-plant density in the middle of the rows next year.
-The remaining plants in the rows will send out runners that take root and become the fruiting plants the following year.
+The remaining plants in the rows will send out runners that take root, and become the fruiting plants the following year.

 After tillage, apply residual herbicides to control weeds for the rest of the summer.
 The residual herbicides may be tank mixed with the postemergence herbicides which will help to control already emerged weeds and inhibits germination of most annual weeds during summer.
-For broad-spectrum, full season weed control, include two residual herbicides in the post-renovation application.
+For broad-spectrum, full-season weed control, include two residual herbicides in the post-renovation application.
 Effective mixes include a primarily grass herbicide (Devrinol, Dual Magnum, Prowl H2O) and a primarily broadleaf herbicide (Spartan, Ultra Blazer).
 Read labels to determine which weeds will be controlled for your situation.
 Sinbar is a very effective herbicide, but may stunt strawberry on light sandy soil.
 Do not use Sinbar on soils with less than 1% organic matter or over 70% sand.
 Chateau also may be used on strawberry, but should only be applied to aisles between rows.
 It is most appropriate for strawberry grown on raised beds on plastic mulch.

 Spartan, Sinbar, Ultra Blazer, Prowl H2O and Dual Magnum also may be applied in late fall before spreading of straw mulch.
 An effective herbicide application in fall should provide good weed control through the harvest season the next spring.
 Check herbicide labels for maximum use rates per acre per year to avoid over-application.
 You can read labels at CDMS.

 On light soils, another application of 50 pounds nitrogen will give the plants a boost and prepare them for fall dormancy.
 This should provide more vigorous growth in the spring.
 Timely irrigation during summer and early fall will promote plant growth and health.
 This will result in production of many fruit buds and a larger crop the following year.
 Another application of 50 pounds nitrogen may be needed about May 1 the following year on light soils.
-If the plants appear to slow down their growth in spring, apply the extra nitrogen.
+If the plants appear to slow down their growth in the spring, apply the extra nitrogen.
 Over-application of nitrogen may result in excess plant production and reduced fruit production.
 Every situation is different, so observe your plants regularly in the spring.